nyorain/ny/doc/concepts/main.md

 Since creating a context is considered pretty expensive, backends should generally only create them when needed (for a window) and not e.g. on AppContext creation.

+The usual solution to this problem (e.g. used by egl and soon reworked in wgl/glx) is to have a raw context (maybe guarded using RAII) and implemente the actual GlContext interface with a non-owned reference to this context and a surface/WindowContext on which the context should be made current on a call to makeCurrentImpl.
+For every window (that supports the already created raw context) there just has to be a new wrapper GlContext implementation be created that associates the raw context with the specific surface.

+In future (on the todo list) there might be the possibility to explicitly create a new raw context for a window on creation which could be useful when e.g. trying to render multiple windows in multiple threads at the same time (would not work with the used mulitple-wrappers-around-one-context approach since a context may not be current in multiple threads).

 Vulkan
 ======